caugustine2022/resume/README.md

 ##### *Average Hrs/Wk: 40*

-* Implemented robust monitoring and alerting systems (Prometheus, Grafana, ELK (Elasticsearch, Logstash, and Kibana) Stack) that increased incident response efficiency by identifying issues proactively.
+* Implemented robust monitoring and alerting systems using Prometheus with Grafana, ELK (Elasticsearch, Logstash, and Kibana) Stack that increased incident response efficiency by identifying issues proactively.
-* Worked closely with the security team to conduct regular security assessments, vulnerability scanning, and penetration testing to identify and address potential security risks, resulting in a 60% reduction in security vulnerabilities.
+* Worked closely with the security team to conduct regular security assessments, vulnerability scanning, and penetration testing to identify and address potential security risks.
-* Monitored security alerts and events in real-time, using security information and event management (SIEM) tools.
-Deployed and managed security patches and updates across the organization's infrastructure.
+* Monitored real-time security alerts and events using Splunk and Wireshark.
+Deployed and managed security patches and updates across the organization’s infrastructure.
-* Worked on incident response efforts, reducing mean-time-to-resolution (MTTR) by 30% through effective troubleshooting and collaboration with development teams.
+* Worked on incident response efforts, reducing mean-time-to-resolution (MTTR) by 40% through effective troubleshooting and collaboration with development teams.
 * Collaborated with development teams to integrate security best practices into the software development life cycle, ensuring secure code deployment.
-* Assisted in creating and implementing disaster recovery and business continuity plans, ensuring minimal downtime during critical incidents.
-* Participated in on-call rotations, responding to incidents and taking appropriate actions to restore services.

 ### DataService Group INC. | Bear, DE